SamuraiDestroy/linuxMac/README.md

 - Add more distros
 - Linux partition size customisation (This is only necessary for the Intel distros since Asahi already lets you customise it.)
 - Auto install useful packages?
 (Research if we can do this or not)
-- More output stuff so people know what's going on
+- A little more output stuff so people know what's going on
 - Github wiki????
 I think it would be good for helping people with what to do after installing Linux
 - Turn the script into a package???
 This would probably give us better output control but it'd be harder for people who are afraid of terminals to use.
+(Almost done I think)
 - Github pages website to make it easier for people to understand??
 - Expand to other platforms (This will also require renaming, I suggest LPM)
-- Merge C++ branch to main once ready